 I admit that I always (always, always, always) interpreted this verse to mean that "wait" meant to behave as a restaurant staffer, "waiting tables."
 Therefore, my strength would be renewed by being busy.
 While I'm unopposed to making oneself useful during our waiting periods, that is NOT what this verse means.

 This verse is requiring something of far more effort than the usual service of ministry.
+This verse is directing us to do more than just keep busy about our lives while a situation unfolds.
 For in actuality, "wait," means, "TO HOPE."

 I've experienced giving so much of my energy and virtue in ministry that I lay in bed at night HOPELESS.
-Besides the enemy's mental attack when I was vulnerable, this is often a lack of discipline on my part.
-Those in ministry (even ministry outside the church, in volunteer situations) know there is overwhelming joy in serving.
+Besides a lack of discipline on my part, the enemy's mental attack in these moments of physical exhaustion is severe.
+Those in ministry (even ministry outside the church, in volunteer situations, occupations of service) know there is overwhelming joy in serving.
 We could even call it a "high," akin to a drug hit.
 It feels empowering to serve.
-When we are in a season of pain or sorrow, ministry is often the ONLY relief we get.
-So, of course we would like to interpret this verse to mean that when we "wait" on the Lord (aka: minister) we renew our strength, but in fact the thrill we experience is a high, a hit-in-the-moment.
+When we are in a season of pain or sorrow, serving is often the ONLY relief we get.
+So, of course we would like to interpret this verse to mean that when we "wait" on the Lord (aka: minister or serve) we renew our strength, but in fact the thrill we experience is a high, a mere hit-in-the-moment.
 Perhaps even designed by God to be a sort of "pain pill."

-In fact, waiting on the Lord is more like a Gym experience, rather than a drug experience.
+However, waiting on the Lord is more like a Gym experience, rather than a drug experience.
 A person can pop a pill and feel empowered even though they're a weakling.
 A gym experience often leaves one's muscles a little shaky due to the duress endured in the training process.
 The Gym-guy may feel more exhausted and depleted, but he's actually building strength.
 He'll be better off, not only the next time he's in the gym, but the mind thinks more clearly after a gym experience, the digestion works better, healing is released into other areas of the body not even in the targeted muscles after a work out.
-The Drug-guy feels powerful, but is actually depleting strength while he's feeling like the Incredible Hulk.
+Likewise, hope's gym-experience is unpleasant in the moment, but the results are benefits beyond the intended or targeted area.

 We do not work in our fields of ministry in efforts to win brownie-points with God, as if working more and harder in ministry is a get-out-of-jail-free card.
 We work in our ministries because it's our gifting and calling, and because it's our offering of sacrifice.
-It's a beautiful benefit that the tasks inspire and motivate us to keep breathing one more day.
+Being in various fields of service is our gift to others.
+It's a beautiful benefit that the tasks also happen to inspire and motivate us to keep breathing one more day.
 While "waiting on the Lord" may involve being busy about our Father's work, it is not what this verse is asking for.

 Not only does Hope seem non-existent, the very idea of hoping for something feels very painful.
 We can't tell what to hope for, or why to hope for it.

-And yet, this is what renews our strength, causes us to mount up on wings as eagles; Hope.
+And yet, "waiting (hoping) upon the Lord" is what renews our strength, causes us to mount up on wings as eagles; Hope.

 Hope makes it possible for us to run without getting weary.
 Hope, not busyness, causes us to walk, even through the Valley of the Shadow of Death.
 This is God's long term plan and purpose for our Gym seasons; to strengthen us.